mt-edwards/xrayspecs/README.md

 The `mtcars` data set is used for this example.
 The `dplyr` package is used to transform the categorical features (`cyl`, `vs`, `am`, `gear` and `carb`) to factors.
-These trasformations are required so that the `dependence_plot` function knows how to plot the feature predictions.
+These trasformations are required so that the `plot_dependence` function knows how to plot the feature predictions.
 For example, the predictions of continuous features are displayed with line plots and the predictions of categorical features are displayed with bar plots.